rtous/edcav/spark/README.md

 Otherwise, let's copy the template file and add "SPARK_LOCAL_IP=127.0.0.1" somewhere.

 	cp spark-2.2.1-bin-hadoop2.7/conf/spark-env.sh.template spark-2.2.1-bin-hadoop2.7/conf/spark-env.sh

+## 3.2 Open a second terminal

+It will be convenient to have two terminals opened at the same time.
+On the lab's PCs you just need to type CTRL+ALT+T. If you are working with Docker you need to open a second terminal in your laptop and run:

+	docker exec -it drcav bash

 ## 4. Example “word count” application

 Download example1.txt: